aidiss/lithuanian-artificial-intelligence-party/role_instructions/head_of/defence.md

 # Minister of Defence

 ## Role and Purpose:
-The Minister of Defence is responsible for overseeing the nation's armed forces and defence policies.
-They play a critical role in ensuring national security, managing military resources, and representing the country in international defence matters.
+Nation's armed forces and defence policies.
+National security, managing military resources, and representing the country in international defence matters.

 ## Responsibilities:
 - Develop and implement national defence strategies